 If you have a knack for writing engaging content, consider turning it into a home business.

-Companies love when you craft articles, blog posts, press releases, and other written content for them.
-And if you're willing to work hard on your own schedule without direct supervision, you can turn this talent into a side business that brings in $3k (or more) each month for part-time hours.
+Companies need articles, blog posts, press releases, and other written content.
+If you work hard on your own schedule without supervision, you can turn this talent into a side business that brings in $3,000 (or more) each month for part-time hours.

 To get started, write some sample content for free on sites like Contently or Medium, so you can build up your portfolio and show clients what you're capable of creating.